 - Appendix A: Repository Attacks Prevented by TUF

-The proposed integration will allow modern package managers such as pip to be more secure against various types of security attacks on PyPI and protect users from such attacks.
+The initial integration proposed in this PEP will allow modern package managers, such as pip , to be more secure against attacks on PyPI mirrors and PyPI's own content distribution network, and to better protect users from such attacks.
 Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate TUF metadata (i.e., the minimum security model).
-The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI: distributions uploaded by developers are signed by PyPI, require no action from developers (other than uploading the distribution), and are immediately available for download.
+This minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI.
+Distributions that are uploaded by developers are signed by PyPI, requiring no action from developers (other than uploading the distribution), and are immediately available for download.
 The minimum security model also minimizes PyPI administrative responsibilities by automating much of the signing process.

-This PEP does not prescribe how package managers such as pip should be adapted to install or update projects from PyPI with TUF metadata.
-Package managers interested in adopting TUF on the client side may consult TUF's library documentation , which exists for this purpose.
-Support for project distributions that are signed by developers (maximum security model) is also not discussed in this PEP, but is outlined in the appendix as a possible future extension and covered in detail in PEP 480 .
-The PEP 480 extension focuses on the maximum security model, which requires more PyPI administrative work (none by clients), but it also proposes an easy-to-use key management solution for developers, how to interface with a potential future build farm on PyPI infrastructure, and discusses the feasibility of end-to-end signing.
+There is no discussion in this PEP of support for project distributions that are signed by developers (maximum security model).
+This possible future extension is covered in detail in PEP 480 .
+The maximum security model requires more PyPI administrative work (though no added work for clients), and also proposes an easy-to-use key management solution for developers/publishers, ideas on how to interface with a potential future build farm on PyPI infrastructure, and the feasibility of end-to-end signing.

-In January 2013, the Python Software Foundation (PSF) announced that the python.org wikis for Python, Jython, and the PSF were subjected to a security breach that caused all of the wiki data to be destroyed on January 5, 2013.
-Fortunately, the PyPI infrastructure was not affected by this security breach.
-However, the incident is a reminder that PyPI should take defensive steps to protect users as much as possible in the event of a compromise.
+On January 5, 2013, the Python Software Foundation (PSF) announced that a security breach had occurred on the python.org wikis for Python and Jython.
+As a result, all of the wiki data was destroyed.
+Fortunately, the PyPI infrastructure was not affected by this breach.
+However, the incident is a reminder that PyPI needed to take defensive steps to protect users as much as possible in the event of a compromise.
 Attacks on software repositories happen all the time .
 The PSF must accept the possibility of security breaches and prepare PyPI accordingly because it is a valuable resource used by thousands, if not millions, of people.

-Before the wiki attack, PyPI used MD5 hashes to tell package managers, such as pip, whether or not a package was corrupted in transit.
+Before the wiki attack, PyPI used MD5 hashes to tell package managers, such as pip, whether or not a distribution file was corrupted in transit.
 However, the absence of SSL made it hard for package managers to verify transport integrity to PyPI.
-It was therefore easy to launch a man-in-the-middle attack between pip and PyPI, and change package content arbitrarily.
-Users could be tricked into installing malicious packages with man-in-the-middle attacks.
-After the wiki attack, several steps were proposed (some of which were implemented) to deliver a much higher level of security than was previously the case: requiring SSL to communicate with PyPI , restricting project names , and migrating from MD5 to SHA-2 hashes .
+It was therefore easy to launch a man-in-the-middle attack between pip and PyPI, and arbitrarily change the content of distributions.
+As a result, users could be tricked into installing malicious distributions.
+After the wiki attack, several steps were proposed (some of which were implemented) to deliver a much higher level of security than was previously the case.
+These steps included requiring SSL to communicate with PyPI , restricting project names , and migrating from MD5 to SHA-2 hashes .

-These steps, though necessary, are insufficient because attacks are still possible through other avenues.
-For example, a public mirror is trusted to honestly mirror PyPI, but some mirrors may misbehave due to malice or accident.
-Package managers such as pip are supposed to use signatures from PyPI to verify packages downloaded from a public mirror , but none are known to actually do so .
+Though necessary, these steps are insufficient to protect distributions because attacks are still possible through other avenues.
+For example, a public mirror is trusted to honestly mirror PyPI, but some mirrors may misbehave, whether by accident or through malicious intervention.
+Package managers such as pip are supposed to use signatures from PyPI to verify distribution files downloaded from a public mirror , but none are known to actually do so .
 Therefore, it would be wise to add more security measures to detect attacks from public mirrors or content delivery networks (CDNs).

-Even though official mirrors are being deprecated on PyPI , there remain a wide variety of other attack vectors on package managers .
-These attacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
+Even though official mirrors have been deprecated on PyPI , a wide variety of other attack vectors on package managers remain .
+These attacks can crash client systems, cause obsolete distributions to be installed, or even allow an attacker to execute arbitrary code.
 In September 2013 , a post was made to the Distutils mailing list showing that the latest version of pip (at the time) was susceptible to such attacks, and how TUF could protect users against them .
 Specifically, testing was done to see how pip would respond to these attacks with and without TUF.
-Attacks tested included replay and freeze, arbitrary packages, slow retrieval, and endless data.
+Attacks tested included replay and freeze, arbitrary installation, slow retrieval, and endless data.
 The post also included a demonstration of how pip would respond if PyPI were compromised.